bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Like, bad inheritance, I'd say.
 Or things that came from like the Python mindset that then were way simplified.
 For example, one of the things we recently introduced to the IOS Satoshi after talking to many people about it, like including Antoine, Dribbble Antoine, and Simon Ruth, was transaction indexing within the tower.
-We used to build the IOS Satoshi on top of Bitcoin D with transaction indexing, meaning that we needed around 450 gigabytes of data to deploy a fresh tower.
+We used to build the IOS Satoshi on top of Bitcoin with transaction indexing, meaning that we needed around 450 gigabytes of data to deploy a fresh tower.
 Now we need 5.5, because we only care about the last 100 blocks.
-That was something that initially, that's how things change.
+That's how things change.
 We assume that there's order and storage in the tower because we don't have L2.
 So it was like, if you have order and storage, have an archival node, that's not going to be an issue.
 And it's not, in the end you're going to probably have more than that, but you don't have to start with that.
 I've been running a tower for months now, and I didn't even have a gig of like tower data with multiple users connected.
-So, I guess you learn things.
+I guess you learn things.

 Speaker 1: 00:28:08

-Yeah, tell me more about your current status in terms of having users actually use the software and Have you actually caught any breaches?
+Yeah, tell me more about your current status in terms of having users actually use the software and have you actually caught any breaches?
 Is it doing its job?

 Speaker 0: 00:28:18